 100 Ways of Visualizing a Forest (2017)

-Cartography project in which I am utilizing data on deforestation made available online by NASA.
-The different visualizations begin to give a reading of forest’s everchanging state; constantly growing and shrinking in size.
+Cartography project in which I utilized data on deforestation made available online by NASA in order to try to map out it’s effects on a forest.
+The different visualizations begin to give a reading of forest’s everchanging state; constantly growing and shrinking in size and density.

-The different projects, take different shapes.
-But the final visualizations are impossible to read into.
-They become testament to technology’s boundaries, and human’s innate desire to decipher nature (often times being faced with complexity far beyond our understanding).
+The resulting maps are impossible to read.
+They become testament to technology’s boundaries, the limitations of ecological data and human’s innate desire to decipher nature (often times being faced with complexity far beyond our understanding).